PrestaShop/prestashop-specs/content/1.7/back-office/international/taxes/add-edit-taxes.md

 This UI provides ability to add costomized tax or edit the existing tax of the Prestashop tax list.

+## Navigating to the Add or Edit Taxes form

+The form can be accessed in 2 ways:

+- If adding a new Tax, Add new tax CTA button must be clicked.
+- Or clicking the Edit pen icon on the right side of the Tax row in listing.

 ## Top elements of Add or Edit Taxes

 There is an information notification with the text _Note that this feature is available in all shops context only.
 It will be added to all your stores._ meaning that tax editing will be aligned the same with the all multistores anr shop groups.